monopoli

 Basilica Concattedrale di Santa Maria Assunta

-The Duomo di Ostuni (Basilica Concattedrale di Santa Maria Assunta) is an easy short walk from Piazza Liberta.
+Ostuni Cathedral: Is the beautiful 15th-century Cathedral of Santa Maria dell’Assunzione with its exquisite rose window.
+It is an easy short walk from Piazza Liberta.
 There is a little square in front that sometimes has a live band.
 And always has tables for the gelato shop next to it.
 There is also a beautiful arch opposite the church, making the scenery simply lovely!

 Getting to Ostuni